DavidASC20/SystemsFinalProject/README.md

 Each user starts in a corner, and can capture squares adjacent to their owned squares.
 Once they decide on a target color, they will switch all of their owned squares to that color, and all of the unowned squares with that color adjacent to an owned block will be claimed.

 There are certain restrictions, as you cannot change to the color you are currently, and you cannot change to your opponents color.
 There are 6 in total, which usually leaves 4 colors to change to.

+### How to Maneuver

+ Users can use the arrow keys to move among potential colors or 'A' and 'D'

+ To confirm color selection, click the enter key after the arrow points to the desired color.
 ## How it will involve class concepts

 - All players will connect to a common server
-- Server will push out identical boards to each user through pipes
+- Server will push out identical boards to each user through pipes/sockets
 - Players will have to send requests back to the server for their turn
 - Each user's data will be malloced so that after each turn the data is not lost
 - Will use signals for turn termination.